dolphin-acoustics-vip/Workflow_Tutorials/README.md

 `git push origin main` (assuming in this case that you were in the `main` branch).

 ## Final notes and additional resources
 Note: To avoid conflicts with other students, please **do not push changes to the main branch of this repository**.
-However, feel to use these commands on your own repositories, or to create your own branches of this repository.
+However, feel free to use these commands on your own repositories, or to create your own branches of this repository.

 Additional resources that may be useful: